 Now, Windows will return your computer to a clean state.
 This process takes time.
-When Fresh Start is finished, you will be on the login screen and you can log in as you normally would.
+When Fresh Start is finished, you will be on the login screen and can log in as you usually would.
 Once you are logged in, setup will begin.
 Follow the prompts.
-After everything is complete, check immediately for updates, re-install any apps and drivers that you want, and re-download your saved files.
+After everything is complete, immediately check for updates, reinstall any apps and drivers you want, and re-download your saved files.

-If you want to perform the clean install from a flash drive, this is the method you need to follow.
-Please note, if you have Windows Enterprise version or Windows Education version, this process will not work.
+You must follow this method to perform the clean install from a flash drive.
+Please note if you have the Windows Enterprise version or Windows Education version, this process will not work.

-In the Windows 10 Setup window that opens, the first thing you will see is a Terms of Service agreement.
+In the Windows 10 Setup window that opens, you will first see a Terms of Service agreement.
 Read and accept this to continue.

 At this point, it will ask what you want to do.
-You need to plug your clean 16GB flash drive into the computer and choose “Create installation media for another PC.”
+You must plug your clean 16GB USB drive into the computer and choose “Create installation media for another PC.”
 Then select “Next.”

 At this point, you will need to select the language, edition, and architecture that you currently have on your computer.
-This is just selecting what you learned in the first step.
+This is just picking what you learned in the first step.

-Now, choose USB flash drive as the media you are using.
+Now, choose a USB flash drive as the media you are using.